pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

 [Auth0](https://auth0.com/).

 After a successful login, the IdM returns the user to your web page.
-Now your web page has an URL **falling back to one of a the few allowed** callback URLs, and containing an **undesired query**.
+Now your web page has an URL **falling back on one of a the allowed** callback URLs, and containing an **undesired query**.

 Example: